calmm-js/partial.lenses/README.md

 `L.flatten` is a traversal over the elements of arbitrarily nested arrays.
 Other [array-like](#array-like) objects are treated as elements by `L.flatten`.
-In case the immediate target of `L.flatten` is not an array, it is traversed.
+In case the immediate target of `L.flatten` is neither `undefined` nor an array, it is traversed.

 For example: